adamwong246/adamwong246.github.io/webcrack/README.md

-# webcrack
+# Funkophile

-## a build tool based on redux and reselect
+The _func_ tional _file_ processor.

 ### About
-#### *What* is webcrack?
+#### *What* is Funkophile?

-Webcrack is a build tool that watches file, processes them, and then outputs them.
+Funkophile is a build tool that inputs files, processes them, and then outputs them.
+Optionally, it can watch those files for changes, and updating the output files very efficiently.
+No plugins are needed because what once was configuration is now code- EVERYTHING is done in redux selectors.

-#### What is webcrack *not*?
+#### What is Funkophile *not*?

-Webcrack is _not_ webpack.
+Funkophile is _not_ webpack.
 It does not build JS bundles.
 (Thought it could help you do so!)

-Webcrack is _not_ grunt or gulp.
+Funkophile is _not_ grunt or gulp.
 It is not a task runner.
 It is a file-processor.

-Webcrack is _not necessarily_ for web development.
+Funkophile is _not necessarily_ for web development.
 It has a much broader use-case.

-#### What *is* webcrack and why should I use it?
+#### *Why* is Funkophile **awesome**?

-Webcrack is a functional file processor.
+Funkophile is a functional file processor.
 It lets you manipulate files in a *functional* way- using redux selectors- and it does so efficiently- using promises. **It lets you focus on the logic of your selectors and disregard the processing of files**.
-You setup in some files to read, some files to write, and some selectors filled with easily testable logic- Webcrack will handle the borings parts for you!
+You setup in some files to read, some files to write, and some selectors filled with easily testable logic- Funkophile will handle the borings parts for you!
+When you first start Funkophile, it will process every file.
+Subsequent changes to an input file will automatically update _only_ the dependent output files.
+It just works! (tm)

-#### What *does* webcrack do?

-1. Ingests some files
-2. Store these files in a redux store
-3. Run an enormous selector to figure out which files have changed.
-4. Write those changes to file.
-5. Optionally watch for changes to FS then GOTO step 1

-#### What webcrack *can do*
+#### What Funkophile *can do*

-- webcrack can replace your flavor-of-the-week State Site Generator with a hackable and light-weight alternative
+- Funkophile can replace your flavor-of-the-week State Site Generator with a hackable and lightweight solution.
-- webcrack can replace some of the things the grunt or gulp
+- Funkophile can replace some of the things that grunt or gulp do.
+- Funkophile can replace some of the things that webpack is used for.
+- Funkophile is very unopinionated and works well with other tools _like_ grunt and webpack.
-- webcrack can functional and efficiently watch files for changes, process them, then write them back to the filesystem
+- Funkophile can functionally and efficiently watch files for changes, process them, then write them back to the filesystem.

-#### What webcrack *can't do*
+#### What Funkophile *should not be used for*

-- webcrack can't use any tools outside the NPM universe
-- webcrack can't invoke other programs
-- webcrack can't perform impure, non-functional tasks

-#### Should I use webcrack?

-Only if you understand redux and selectors.
+- Funkophile should only be used in a purely functional way. __Funkophile is asynchronous so that your code does not need to be.__ You should only use Funkophile if you can write purely functional redux selectors.
 Luckily, these concepts are not that difficult to learn!

-### webcrack.config.js
+### Funkophile.config.js

-webcrack is configured with webpack.config.js.
-It has 2 sections of note
+Funkophile is configured with Funkophile.config.js.
+It has 3 sections of note:

 #### inputs
 `inputs` is a list of configurations defining which files get read and where to store those results in the redux stores